bmuschko/cka-crash-course/exercises/16-troubleshooting-worker-node/solution/solution.md

 ExecStart=/usr/bin/kubelet $KUBELET_KUBECONFIG_ARGS $KUBELET_CONFIG_ARGS $KUBELET_KUBEADM_ARGS $KUBELET_EXTRA_ARGS
 ```

 The value of the environment variable `KUBELET_CONFIG_ARGS` is `--config=/var/lib/kubelet/config.yaml`.
+Upon inspection of the file, the value of `authentication.x509.clientCAFile` is `/etc/kubernetes/pki/non-existent-ca.crt`.
+This file does not exist.
 Let's fix the file by changing to `clientCAFile: /etc/kubernetes/pki/ca.crt`.

 ```
 $ sudo ls /etc/kubernetes/pki